 The Association reports to the Scottish Housing Regulator each year on performance that is required for the Annual Return on Charter.
-To ensure the Board has some external assurance regarding the data an external validator is used.
-This provides some additional assurance for the Board but also provides the staff team with challenge around their understanding of ARC definitions and their collection of data.
-This year our performance, on the whole, has either improved or remained at a similar level to last year.
-However comparisons, particularly in relation to repairs and maintenance, are difficult due to the Covid-19 restrictions that have probably had a major impact for April to June 2020 and December 2020 to March 2021.
+To ensure the Management Board has some external assurance regarding the data an external validator is used.
+This provides some additional assurance for the Management Board but also provides the staff team with challenge around their understanding of ARC definitions and their collection of data.
+This year our performance, on the whole, has remained at a similar level to last year.
+However, comparisons, particularly in relation to repairs and maintenance, are difficult due to the Covid-19 restrictions that have had an impact for the period April to June 2021 and December 2021 to March 2022.